Skip to contents

 Prologue to WATLAS

-ATLAS builds on and is inspired by ‘Time Of Arrival’-tracking developed by MacCurdy & Richard M. Gabrielson (2009).
-This tracking method is described in MacCurdy et al. (2018) that also includes a pilot study in the Wadden Sea as a ‘proof of concept’.
-After these initial tests in 2008-2009, this pre-WATLAS TOA-system was deployed in the Wadden Sea with 15 receivers studying red knot habitat use.
+After these initial tests in 2008-2009, this pre-WATLAS ‘Time Of Arrival’-tracking system was deployed in the Wadden Sea with 15 receivers studying red knot habitat use.
 After much trial and error, we could show in Bijleveld et al. (2016) how red knots selected habitat to maximise their energy intake rates.
 They did, however, not select areas with the highest density of prey but trade-off prey quantity and quality.
 Moreover, individuals differed in how they leaned towards quantity or quality of prey in selecting mudflat habitat.

+After the success in the Wadden Sea, we also deployed TOA-tracking in Mauritania.
 Consistent with previous empirical studies, patch residence times in the field were positively correlated with gizzard mass.
-The slope of this correlation, as well as the observed range of patch residence times, was in accordance with the simulated values.
-The 12 birds with reduced gizzard masses did not decrease patch residence times in response to the reduction in gizzard mass. * These findings suggest that diet preferences can indeed cause the observed among-individual variation in gizzard mass and patch residence times.
+A manipulation of gizzard mass revealed that Red Knots released with experimentally reduced gizzard masses did not decrease patch residence times accordingly.
+These findings suggest that diet preferences can cause the observed among-individual variation in gizzard mass and patch residence times (Oudman et al., 2016).

 Validation